 Each dynamic link library (DLL) has an initialization and termination routine associated with it.
 The initialization routine can either be called the first time any process accesses the DLL ("INITGLOBAL" is specified at link time) or each time a process accesses the DLL ("INITINSTANCE" is specified at link time).
-Similarly, the termination routine can either be called when all processes have completed their access of the DLL ("TERMGLOBAL" is specified at link time) or each time a process of the DLL ("TERMGLOBAL" is specified at link time) or each time a process of the DLL ("TERMGLOBAL" is specified at link time).
+Similarly, the termination routine can either be called when all processes have completed their access of the DLL ("TERMGLOBAL" is specified at link time) or each time a process completes its access of the DLL ("TERMINSTANCE" is specified at link time).